Updated: Jan 12

 Congestive heart failure

-An amazing spice is Licorice Root, with multiple healing qualities and benefits.
+Licorice Root is and diverse and powerful medicinal aid,, with multiple healing qualities and benefits.
 However, be wise in your consumption, remembering that even plant-based medicine needs to be used safely, for a purpose, and with moderation.

 Pole, S. 2013.
 Ayurvedic Medicine: The Principals of Traditional Practice.
 London: Singing Dagon Publications.